brisklib/brisk/docs/docs/binding.md

 ### Deriving from `BindingObject<Derived>`

-Another way to ensure correct lifetime management is by deriving from `BindingObject`, passing the class itself as the first template argument and an address to a `RC<Scheduler>`-convertible variable or `nullptr`:
+Another way to ensure correct lifetime management is by deriving from `BindingObject`, passing the class itself as the first template argument and an address to a `Rc<Scheduler>`-convertible variable or `nullptr`:

 Example:
 ```c++